 9. Plan your Exam Day

-Use your time wisely in order to arrive at least 30 minutes before your exam begins.
-You really don’t want to arrive tired having had to run halfway or feeling frazzled.
-You could also make plans to travel to the exam with friends or classmates, as long as you know they’re likely to be punctual.
+Use your time wisely to arrive 30 minutes prior to the beginning of your test.
+You don’t ever want to get exhausted because you had to sprint halfway or feel scared.
+You may also intend to travel with your friends or classmates for the test, as long as you know that they are possibly timely.

 10. Hydrate Yourself